-FutureNurse is a new and innovative project which launched in November 2018.
-It is a partnership between NHS Lothian, NHS Grampian, the Scottish Government, and the uniform provider, Dimensions UK.
+FutureNurse is a new and innovative project which began in November 2018 in NHS Lothian and NHS Grampian.
+The initiative is now being rolled out to all Health Boards in NHSScotland.
 Aimed at younger children, it will address common stereotypes in Nursing, by widening current perceptions and tackling gender imbalance.

-The project was initiated by Colin McNulty, Senior Nurse Manager at NHS Grampian.
+The project was started by Colin McNulty, Senior Nurse Manager at NHS Grampian.

 Colin said: “If you look at a typical Nurse costume for a child, the uniform often comes with a cape and hat, even though these haven’t been the standard uniform for decades.
 The tools they have may be limited to a thermometer and a fob watch, suggesting Nurses do little more than take temperatures or measure pulses.

 “The reality of modern-day Nursing couldn’t be further from this, but first impressions matter.
 If this is what very young children are learning about Nursing then they may decide it is not the job for them in years to come.
 As a Registered Nurse, I wanted to change the message.”

 Primary school events